stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 style, so we have to read it from end to beginning.
 First, we split the whole string at line breaks, getting a list of strings (function `Data.String.lines`).
-Next, we analyze each line, keeping track of the presence of annotations (`map readLine`).
+Next, we analyze each line, keeping track of optional annotations (`map readLine`).
 This gives us a value of type `List (Line String)`.
 Since this is a nesting of traversables, we invoke `traverse` with a named instance from the *Prelude*: `Prelude.Traversable.Compose`.
 Idris can disambiguate this based on the types, so we can drop the namespace prefix.
-But the effectful computation we run over the list of lines results in a composition of applicative functors, so we also need a named implementation for the second constraint (again without need of an explicit prefix, which would be `Prelude.Applicative` in this case).
+But the effectful computation we run over the list of lines results in a composition of applicative functors, so we also need the named implementation for compositions of applicatives in the second constraint (again without need of an explicit prefix, which would be `Prelude.Applicative` here).
 Finally, we evaluate the stateful computation with `evalState 1`.

 Honestly, I wrote all of this without verifying if it works,